 Railfan & Railroad is produced electronically, and as a result, we prefer to work with digital images for photography.
 All digital images should be at minimum 300dpi and 3000 pixels across (roughly equivalent to a 10×8 image); and saved as either high-quality JPG or TIFF file.

 We recognize that the vast majority of modern railroading has been recorded on 35mm slides and color transparencies.
-In order to eliminate the risk of losing valuable originals in the mail or other forms of damage, we prefer that you provide us with high-quality scans saved to a CD or DVD.
+In order to eliminate the risk of losing valuable originals in the mail or other forms of damage, we prefer that you submit electronic files through FTP.
 We cannot use images made from home consumer scanners, nor can we work with duplicate slides.
 There are a number of professional photo labs around the country that can create high-quality scans of your work inexpensively.
+Please contact the editors for upload instructions.

 We can work with black-and-white prints provided that they are 8×10 or larger.
 We cannot accept negatives or color prints.